-The Vice President, Finance and Asset Management/Treasurer shall be responsible for implementing and managing the Authority's Credit Rating agency relationship.
+The Vice President/CFO shall be responsible for implementing and managing the Authority's Credit Rating agency relationship.
 The Authority recognizes the importance of immediate and timely Disclosure of relevant financial and program information concerning its debt programs to the rating agencies and pursuant to its continuing disclosure undertakings.
 This effort shall include periodic meetings with the rating agencies and shall provide the rating agencies with the Authority's annual budget projections, financial statements and other relevant information.

-The Vice President, Finance and Asset Management/Treasurer shall be responsible for implementing and managing the Authority's investor relations program including the maintenance and periodic updating of the financial information provided on the Authority's web site.
+The Vice President/CFO shall be responsible for implementing and managing the Authority's investor relations program.
 The Authority shall attempt to promptly respond to any reasonable inquiry from an institutional or retail investor concerning information generally available to the investing public.